Mental Health First Aid

 I am personally experiencing mental health problems.
 Can I still apply?

 The MHFA course is not a therapy or support group or a post-vention course, rather it is an education course to learn how to give first aid to others.
-Whilst personal experience with mental health problems can give you a valuable perspective as a Mental Health First Aider, it is preferable that you have enjoyed good mental health for the 12 months prior to submitting an Expression of Interest to attend the training.
+Whilst personal experience with mental health problems can give you a valuable perspective as a Mental Health First Aider, it is preferable that you have experienced good mental health for the 12 months prior to submitting an Expression of Interest to attend the training.
 The course can be intense and exhausting for participants.
 With this in mind, you and your mental health professional are the experts on your mental health, so you are the one to make the call about whether or not this is the right time for you to apply.

 Please note this course is not a therapy or support group or a post-vention course, rather it is an education course to learn how to give first aid to others.
 For more information, visit mhfa.com.au